Helping children cope with separation and divorce

 What if there is a more serious problem?

-Unfortunately there are times when a separation or divorce may be the result of abuse in a relationship or in your home.
+Unfortunately, there are times when a separation or divorce may be the result of abuse in a relationship or in your home.
 If this is the case, it is important that you find a safe place for you and your children to stay.
-A shelter for abused women may be available in your community and can offer the support you need.
+A shelter may be available in your community and can offer the support you need.

-See your doctor or contact the local child welfare agency if you think your child is being abused.
+See your doctor or contact the local child welfare agency if you think your child is being abused or neglected.